 “After explicitly addressing students’ academic and personal mindsets and integrating new independent problem-solving strategies in math classes, staff at North Queens saw student effort and capacity improve dramatically.
 Word problems that had paralyzed students in the past now motivated them to derive solutions.
 Quizzes that were once reviewed and forgotten instead became sources of learning as students began submitting revisions at unprecedented rates.”

-Mathematics can be a challenging subject, especially for students who have fallen behind in school.
-When faced with difficult math problems, students may freeze up or express defeatist attitudes such as, “I’m just not a math person.”
-But a growing body of educational research has shown that a students’ capacity to persist in the face of challenges is one of their main determinants of success.
-In this monograph—part of a series that captures practices and tools that support deeper learning for overage and under-credited adolescents at transfer schools across New York City—we share how North Queens Community High School teachers and counselors developed an integrated system of support to change students’ mindsets about math, build their persistence, and develop their problem-solving skills.
+Persistent attitudes about mathematics as a subject that only some people can master is a significant hurdle for students to overcome, but doing so is key to learning and improving.
+In this monograph—part of a series that captures practices and tools that support deeper learning for overage and under-credited adolescents at transfer schools across New York City—we share how North Queens Community High School teachers and counselors developed an integrated system of support changing students’ mindsets about math and building their persistence and capacity.

-This report outlines the strategies and tools that the North Queens team developed to build persistence in mathematics.
-These include a set of criteria for Math Habits of Mind, which are modes of thinking and concrete behaviors that support problem-solving, such as visualizing, pattern detecting, and tinkering; as well as a Productive Persistence Rubric and Conferring Protocol to facilitate ongoing conversations between adults and students about students’ belief in malleable intelligence, their ability to succeed, their sense of belonging, and the extent to which they value a given class.
+This report outlines the strategies and tools that North Queens’ team developed to build persistence in mathematics.
+This includes Math Habits of Mind, which are modes of thinking and concrete behaviors that support problem-solving, such as visualizing, pattern detecting, and tinkering; a Productive Persistence Rubric and Conferring Protocol to facilitate ongoing conversations between adults and students about students’ belief in malleable intelligence, their ability to succeed, their sense of belonging, and the extent to which they value a given class.